Frequently asked questions about Hellesdon New Wards

 Have service users and carers been involved in the development of the plans?

 We have been listening carefully to our service users, staff and partners as these concepts have been developed which has been essential in helping to shape these designs.
-We will continue to incorporate people’s feedback as we move forward to this next stage of development as the detailed plans start to take shape.
+We continue to incorporate people’s feedback as we move closer to completion, involving service users in colour and furniture choices as well as art work.

 Our first workshops took place in April and May 2020 when we explored the demands on our inpatient services now and going forward.
 This was followed by further workshops,1:1 sessions and design workshops with service users, carers, staff, Governors and partners.